Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Exploring the what and where of DMD-DFT equivalence

 \section{Exploring the what and where of DMD-DFT equivalence}

-We begin by developing a necessary and sufficient condition for the equivalence of mean-subtracted DMD and DFT.
-Building on this result, we then study the relationship between mean-subtracted DMD and temporal DFT as a function of Companion-order\([\mymat{Z}]\).
-This variable quantifies the capacity of the DMD model represented by \(\myvec{c}^*\) and, by \cref{eq:Companion_order_Defn}, can be used interchangeably with \(n\).
-We find that the occurrence of DMD-DFT equivalence is, for all practical purposes, dictated by the model capacity and the dimension of the underlying Koopman invariant subspace.
-Finally, we demonstrate that the requirements for the above results -linearly consistent data, and to a lesser extent, a Koopman invariant set of observables in \(\myvec{\psi}\) - can be met in practice using time delay embedding.
+We begin by developing a necessary and sufficient condition for the equivalence of mean-subtracted DMD and DFT (\cref{thm:musubNDFT}).
+Building on this result, we find that \cref{lem:ChenSufficiency4c_ms} is a stricter sufficient condition for DMD-DFT equivalence and show that its converse does not hold (\cref{thm:XmsnotLI_DMD_DFTequiv}).
+Then, we study the relationship between mean-subtracted DMD and temporal DFT as a function of the DMD model order\footnote{See \cref{defn:Companion_order}}.
+We find that the occurrence of DMD-DFT equivalence is, for all practical purposes, dictated by the model order, \(\undelayedDMDorder\), and the number of Koopman modes, \(\finitekissdim\), comprising the DMD observables \(\dictionary\) (\cref{thm:DMDDFT_Oversampled,cor:DMDFT_Undersampled}).
+Finally, we demonstrate that the requirements for the above results -linearly consistent data, and to a lesser extent, a Koopman invariant \(\dictionary\) - can be met in practice using time delay embedding (\cref{prop:DelaysMakeGoodObservables}).